Dippy0615/Music-Macro-Language-MML-Stuff/gbmc/gbs files/README.md

 These are the compiled versions of the GBMC .txt files I have put in the GBMC directory.
-Play the .GBS files using NEZplug++, and play the GBC files using a Game Boy emulator that supports the Game Boy Color.
+Play the .GBS files using NEZplug++, and play the .GBC files using a Game Boy emulator that supports the Game Boy Color.